Hydrospheredata/mist/README.md

 ##Configuration

-One the mist’s features is automatic creation of Apache Spark contexts.
+Mist creates and orchestrates Apache Spark contexts automatically.
 All created contexts have their own name and every job is run in a namespace.
 By default when you request job running at the first time, mist creates namespace and new Spark context.
-The second request will use created namespace so context will be alive all time while mist is running.
-This behavior can be changed in configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which are must be run on start of mist; `disposable` setting kills context right after using.
-You can set up options both for all contexts (`mist.contextDefault`) and for every context individually (`mist.context.<namespace>`).
+The second request will use created namespace so context will be alive while mist is running.
+This behavior can be changed in configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which must be run on start; `disposable` setting kills context right after using it.
+You can set up options either for all contexts (`mist.contextDefault`) or for every context individually (`mist.context.<namespace>`).

 Configuration files are in [HOCON format](https://github.com/typesafehub/config/blob/master/HOCON.md)